ubercomrade/esdeg/README.md

                         Prepare database for respective JASPAR CORE taxonomic group of motifs.
 Possible options are plants, vertebrates, insects, urochordates, nematodes, fungi.
-                        For more detailes see https://jaspar.uio.no/ and
+                        For more details see https://jaspar.uio.no/ and
                         https://pyjaspar.readthedocs.io/en/latest/index.html
   promoters             Path to promoters in fasta format.
 All promoters have
                         to be with same length.
 After ">" unique gene ID have